tpoisot/tammy/README.md

 [READ THE DOC](http://tammy.readthedocs.org/en/latest/index.html#)

-`tammy` has been designed to meet *my* needs: a minimalistic references manager, command-line based, scriptable, with a hard-to-corrupt database, that will play nicely with `pandoc`, and that is **not** based on `bibtex`.
+I designed `tammy` to meet *my* needs: a minimalistic references manager, command-line based, scriptable, with a hard-to-corrupt database, that will play nicely with `pandoc`, and that is **not** based on `bibtex`.

 Storing the database as `yaml` files mean that

 1. I don't have to deal with running a database locally
 2. I can still use `grep` and other things to retrieve information
 3. A screw-up in one file won't corrupt my whole DB
-4. I can easily edit things manually
+4. I can edit things manually (just in case)

 Yes, the name comes from [Parks & Rec][pr].
 That show is awesome.